AnshulJ999/SyncLyrics/README.md

 - For HASS, use your actual access URL (not `127.0.0.1`)

 ### Windows Media Not Detected
-- Check that your media player supports Windows SMTC (System Media Transport Controls)
+- Check that your media player supports Windows SMTC (System Media Transport Controls) (MusicBee requires a special plugin to support SMTC)
-- Some apps (browsers, games) may be blocklisted - check settings
+- Some apps (browsers, games) may be blocklisted - check settings and remove them from blocklist if needed.

 ### Audio Recognition Not Working
 - **Backend mode:** Ensure you have a loopback audio device (e.g., VB-Cable, WASAPI loopback)